The Awakening Collective

 Once we explore the paradox through a developmental lens, a deeper nondual truth becomes visible:

-The self (it's beliefs, thoughts, emotions, actions, and sensations) are an expression of all that is.
-The self is not an intruder in awakening; it is the way that enlightenment expresses itself through us and as us.
+The self (it's beliefs, thoughts, emotions, actions, and sensations) are an expression of All that is.
+The self is not an intruder in awakening.
+It is not to be transcended or killed; that's just bypassing.
+The self (and all of it's potential expressions) is the way that enlightenment expresses itself through us and as us.

-When we push away the self, deny its needs, or treat it as an enemy, we block aspects through which awakening can express itself.
+When we push away the self, deny its needs, or treat it as an enemy, we block aspects through which enlightenment can express and deepen itself.
 These denied parts do not disappear.
 They become shadow material, lingering in the unconscious, influencing behavior, fueling projections, and quietly creating suffering for us and others.

 Allow The Self

 If a self has desires, wounds, boundaries, preferences, emotions, and patterns—those do not disappear simply because no-self is realized.
-They continue to operate, and if they are unowned, they operate unconsciously.
-Nondual insight does not erase shadow; it removes the illusion of a solid self while illuminating the illusions that remain.
+They continue to operate, and if they are disowned, they operate unconsciously.
+Nondual insight does not erase all that the self claimed to be.
+It only removes the illusion that the self was something solid or permanent.
+Anything that we used to classify as self (it's thoughts, feelings, emotions, sensations and even suffering) may remain.

-This is why, despite beautiful insights into the nature of reality, some practitioners remain psycholgically immature.
-Their awakening is real, but incomplete, not because they lack clarity about the nature of no-self or emptiness, but because they lack clarity of the nature of self, or fullness.
-They have not yet embodied the paradox of self, or the nondual recognition that self and no-self are not separate.
+This is why, despite beautiful insights into the nature of reality, some practitioners remain psychologically immature.
+Their awakening is real, but shallow, not because they lack clarity about the nature of no-self or emptiness, but because they lack clarity about the nature of self or fullness.
+They have not yet embodied the paradox of self, or the nondual recognition that neither self nor no-self are real.
+They are just different perspectives on the same thing.

 How The Shadow Self Appears After Awakening

 The hidden aspects of self (or shadow parts) do not disappear with awakening; rather, awakening often illuminates shadow more clearly.
-As earlier fetters dissolve, and we let go of identification with personality, habits, and solidity, deeper layers of conditioning slowly become visible.
+As earlier fetters dissolve, and we let go of identification with certain destructive habits, deeper layers of conditioning slowly become visible.

 These layers include: